serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 by ``-ftrivial-auto-var-init``.
 I was very hopeful with that approach, as I was expecting this attribute to significantly decrease the impact of auto-initialization on performance.
-Unfortunately the opposite happened: almost not speed improvement.
+Unfortunately the opposite happened: almost no speed improvement.
 This tells us that the performance impact is not due to a few hotspot but spread across the whole codebase.
 So the whole idea of handling every situation one after the other is unlikely to be enough!
 How depressing.